anniezh12/hiring-engineers/answers.md

 ![apm showing errors](images/collecting-apm-data/apm-showing-errors.png)

  Moreover, we can also export APM graphs to any monitor of our choice by selecting the settings button and choosing export

 >Question:-    What is the difference between a Service and a Resource?

-  A service is a set of processes that do the same job. while a resource is a particular action for a service.
+>A service is a set of processes that do the same job. while a resource is a particular action for a service.
 A service is self-contained and independently deployed and developed software, which can provide services using different resources.

-###                                          Recommended use of Datadog
+###                                          RECOMMENDED USE OF DATADOG SERVICES

 >I am currently working with disabled kids and the one thing I would love to have is the ability to monitor the causes of what I observe.
 For example, sometimes a kid will have many seizures in a day while other days they will have no seizures.
 Similarly with their behaviors, I would love to monitor the food they consume and the noise level affecting their behaviors.
 So proper measures can be taken.